LINGUISTICS 191/291 - STANFORD UNIVERSITY

 PART III: Second Language Teaching Practice (by skill)

-DISABILITY NOTICE: Students who have a disability which may necessitate an academic accommodation or the use of auxiliary aids and services in a class, must initiate the request with the Student Disability Resource Center (SDRC), located within the Office of Accessible Education (OAE).
-The SDRC will evaluate the request with required documentation, recommend appropriate accommodations, and prepare a verification letter dated in the current academic term in which the request is being made.
-Please contact the SDRC as soon as possible; timely notice is needed to arrange for appropriate accommodations.
-The Office of Accessible Education is located at 563 Salvatierra Walk (phone: 723-1066; TDD: 725-1067).
+Students with Documented Disabilities: Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
+Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
+Unless the student has a temporary disability, Accommodation Letters are issued for the entire academic year.
+Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
+The OAE is located at 563 Salvatierra Walk (phone: 723-1066, URL: https://oae.stanford.edu/.